bonitasoft/bonita-doc/md/bdm-management-in-bonita-bpm-portal.md

 **:fa-info-circle: Note:** Contrary to the BDM definition, the deployment of a BDM Access Control file does not require pausing the BPM services during the operation.
 :::
 1. [Export the BDM Access Control file](bdm-access-control.md) from Bonita Studio where it was designed.
-1. In Bonita Portal, log in as a user with the _Administrator_ profile, or as the Technical user (default login 'install', default password 'install')
+1. In Bonita Portal, log in as a user with the _Administrator_ profile, or as the Technical user
 1. Go to the _BDM_ menu
 1. Click on the _Install_ button to open install popup
 1. Choose the file containing the BDM Access Control definition exported from Bonita Studio